binerogroup/documentation/_sources/compute/recreating-an-instance-from-volume.rst.txt

 .. note::

-   This assumes that you have booted your instance from a volume and not using local storage such as with the NVMe :doc:`flavors <flavors>`.
+   This assumes that you have booted your instance from a volume.

 You can re-create an instance that's spawned from a volume by creating a snapshot on the volume, creating a new volume from that snapshot and then create a new